robdmc/crontabs/README.md

 # Crontabs

+---
+**NOTE:**.
+I've recently discovered the [Rocketry](https://github.com/Miksus/rocketry/) project, which you should probably use instead of crontabs.
+It is a better solution to what I was trying to achieve.
+---

 Think of crontabs as a quick-and-dirty solution you can throw into one-off python scripts to execute tasks on a cron-like schedule.

 Crontabs is a small pure-python library that was inspired by the excellent [schedule](https://github.com/dbader/schedule) library for python.